So you want to expel a spy? Here’s how the U.S. does it.

 Breaking News Emails

+In a statement Thursday, Russia's Foreign Ministry said that "based on the principle of reciprocity," the 60 Americans in Moscow and Yekaterinburg "were declared 'persona non grata' for activities incompatible with diplomatic status."
+The Americans have to leave the country before April 5, 2018.

+"Persona non grata" is the same term the U.S. uses when it expels diplomats.
+National security types call the expulsions "PNGing," from the initials.

-The U.S. has just expelled 60 Russian diplomats in a process that national security types call "PNGing," derived from the initials for persona non grata.
-So how does the U.S. decide which diplomats to kick out, and does it have any impact?
+So how do the U.S. and the Russians decide which diplomats to kick out?
+And does it have any impact?

-Experts consulted by NBC News say the diplomats who were expelled were really spies, for the most part, and PNGing dozens of them is more than symbolic — it has an immediate, if short-term, effect on the ability of Russia to collect intelligence inside the U.S.
+Experts consulted by NBC News say the Russian diplomats who were expelled from the U.S. were really spies, for the most part, and PNGing dozens of them is more than symbolic — it has an immediate, if short-term, effect on the ability of Russia to collect intelligence inside the U.S.

 Earlier this month, Sergei Skripal and his daughter were poisoned by nerve gas in the southwestern English city of Salisbury.
 British authorities immediately suspected the pair had been poisoned by Russian agents trying to silence Skripal, a former Russian intelligence officer who had been a double agent.